M42 lens mount

 The M42 lens mount is a screw thread mounting standard for attaching lenses to 35 mm cameras, primarily single-lens reflex models.
 It is more accurately known as the M42 × 1 mm standard, which means that it is a metric screw thread of 42 mm diameter and 1 mm thread pitch.
-(The M42 lens mount should not be confused with the T-mount, which shares the 42mm throat diameter, but differs by having a 0.75mm thread pitch.)
+The M42 lens mount should not be confused with the T-mount, which shares the 42 mm throat diameter, but differs by having a 0.75 mm thread pitch.

 It was first used by the East German brands VEB Zeiss Ikon in the Contax S of 1949, and KW in the Praktica of the same year.
 VEB Zeiss Ikon and KW were merged into the Pentacon brand in 1959, along with several other East German camera makers.

 M42 thread mount cameras first became well known under the Praktica brand, and thus the M42 mount is known as the Praktica thread mount.
-Since there were no proprietary elements to the M42 mount, many other manufacturers used it; this has led to it being called the Universal thread mount or Universal screw mount by many.
-The M42 mount was also used by Pentax; thus, it is also commonly known as the Pentax thread mount, despite the fact that Pentax did not originate it.
+Since there were no proprietary elements to the M42 mount, many other manufacturers used it, leading to it being called the Universal thread mount or Universal screw mount by many.
+The M42 mount was also used by Pentax; thus, it is also commonly known as the Pentax thread mount, although Pentax did not originate it.